Troubleshooting Guide: Solving Common Diamond Polishing Issues

 Why is my surface not getting shiny?

-If the surface is not achieving gloss despite completing the polishing sequence, the most common causes are: insufficient time at each grit (the most frequent issue), skipping grit steps, heat damage from inadequate water flow creating a micro-crystalline surface layer that resists polishing, pad glazing reducing cutting effectiveness, or using the wrong pad type for the material.
+Most common causes: insufficient time at each grit, skipping grit steps, heat damage from inadequate water flow, pad glazing, or wrong pad type for the material.

 What causes burning marks on stone?

-Burning marks result from heat buildup caused by insufficient water flow, excessive downward pressure, operating at too high an RPM, or a glazed pad generating friction without cutting.
-The heat can discolor the stone surface and in severe cases cause micro-cracking in the crystal structure — damage that is difficult to reverse.
+Burning marks result from heat buildup: insufficient water flow, excessive pressure, too high RPM, or a glazed pad generating friction without cutting.
+Prevention is essential — burning marks require starting from 50–100 grit to remove the heat-damaged surface layer.

 How do I prevent overheating during polishing?

-Maintain continuous water flow throughout polishing — this is the primary defense against overheating.
-Apply 10–20 lbs of downward pressure and operate at 2,000–4,500 RPM for 4-inch pads.
-Keep the pad moving at all times and never allow it to dwell in one spot for more than 2–3 seconds.
+Maintain continuous water flow.
+Apply 10–20 lbs of pressure at 2,000–4,500 RPM.
+Keep the pad moving at all times and never dwell in one spot for more than 2–3 seconds.

 How long do diamond pads last?